Computing Fundamentals, GCRT

-for the degree of Certificate of Computing Fundamentals (on campus or online)
+for the Graduate Certificate in Computing Fundamentals (on campus or online)

 The Graduate Certificate in Computing Fundamentals provides students with Bachelor’s degree or higher in a non-computing discipline with an accelerated foundation in computing fundamentals.
 The Graduate Certificate requires four bridging courses in fundamentals of computing and algorithms and two excursions in computing courses.
 To allow flexibility and gain deeper knowledge in a computing subject of interest, students are required to complete an independent study along with a graduate-level elective.